ozaner/ozaner.github.io/_coursework/drag-force.md

 $$\boxed{v_t=\sqrt{\frac{2mg}{\rho C_dA}}}$$

-*This terminal velocity is more aptly described as a terminal speed, since it is just a magnitude.*
+Note that this *terminal velocity* is more aptly described as a *terminal speed*, since it is just a magnitude.
+{: .notice--info}

 ## Drag Coefficient
 The drag coefficient is a proportionality constant used in the drag equation and is measured empirically.
 Objects with more blunt faces have higher drag coefficients and objects with more streamlined designs have lower ones.
 Here is a diagram of different drag coefficients in a particular fluid: